-With up to 50 billion connected devices predicted by 2020, a pervasive digital transformation is reshaping the economy.
-Will this ‘fourth industrial revolution’ lead to an acceleration of the extractive, ‘linear’ economy of today, or will it enable the transition towards a society in which value creation is increasingly decoupled from finite resource consumption?
+With up to 50 billion connected devices predicted by 2020, digital transformation is reshaping the economy.
+Will this ‘fourth industrial revolution’ lead to an acceleration of today's extractive, ‘linear' economy, or will it enable the transition towards a society in which value creation is increasingly decoupled from finite resource consumption?
 The Project MainStream report Intelligent Assets: Unlocking the circular economy potential, which was launched publicly in February 2016, provides the first vision for how a digitally enhanced, prosperous circular economy could look.

 The report finds that pairing circular economy principles with the information generated by intelligent devices creates a fertile ground for innovation.
-Presenting high-level insights collected through over 45 interviews with leading thinkers in the field, as well as the contributions of more than 30 different organisations which are presented in a case study appendix) Intelligent Assets provides insights on how this innovation could enable the decoupling that leads to broad social benefits.
+Presenting high-level insights collected through over 45 interviews with leading thinkers in the field, and contributions from more than 30 different organisations (presented in a case study appendix) Intelligent Assets provides insights on how this innovation could enable the decoupling that leads to broad social benefits.

 Urban Biocycles has been produced in collaboration with the World Economic Forum as part of Project MainStream.
-This new scoping paper focuses on the significant volume of organic waste flowing through urban environments, and highlights opportunities to capture value in the form of the energy, nutrients and materials, by applying circular economy principles.
+This scoping paper focuses on the significant volume of organic waste that flows through urban environments, and highlights opportunities to capture value in the form of the energy, nutrients and materials, by applying circular economy principles.

 Organic waste, from municipal solid waste streams and wastewater from sewage systems, is traditionally seen as a costly economic and environmental problem.
 The paper draws on case studies from the US and Europe to explore the idea that designing more effective recovery and processing systems can reverse this equation, turning organic waste into a source of value and helping to restore natural capital.